jukkaha/copilot-advanced-exercises/README.md

 ### Debugging
 * **Purpose:**  If/when you run into problems while developing your application, use Copilot's features to debug your code and understand error messages and stack traces.
+* **In VSCode:**
     1. #problems: shows the current errors and warnings in your workspace
     2. #terminalLastCommand: adds the last command and its output to the context.
 A great way to quickly understand failed terminal commands.
     3. #terminalSelection: select text from the terminal to add it into the prompt context.
 A great way to debug, for example, an error in development server output or to target the prompt to a specific line of the output of a failed terminal command.

+* **Other IDEs:**
+    1. Use your IDE’s error/warning panel to view current issues.
+    2. Use Copilot Chat to analyze terminal output or error messages.
+    3. Select relevant output and ask Copilot for help understanding or fixing issues

+### Using Copilot in CLI and VSCode Terminal
+* **Purpose:**  You can use Copilot with the GitHub CLI and in VSCode terminal to get suggestions and explanations for the command line.
+* **In VSCode Terminal:**
+    1. Open Inline chat (Ctrl + I for Windows) in the terminal
+    2. Ask questions about commands or suggestions to run in the terminal.
+* **In command line**
+    1. See the [documentation](https://docs.github.com/en/copilot/how-tos/set-up/install-copilot-in-the-cli) for instructions to install the extension
+    2. To ask Copilot in the CLI to explain a command, run `gh copilot explain` followed by the command that you want explained.
+Example `gh copilot explain "sudo apt-get"`

+    3. To ask Copilot in the CLI to suggest a command, run `gh copilot suggest` followed by the command that you want.

 ### Prompt files
 * **Purpose:** Use prompt files to avoid repeating yourself when writing prompts for specific kinds of tasks and workflows.
+* **IDE Support:** Visual Studio Code
 * **Steps:**
     1. In VS Code, use the combination Shift+Command/Control+P to open the command palette.
     2. Type Chat: new prompt file